Helmholtz-UFZ/saqc/README.md

 ```sh
 python -m pip install saqc
 ```
+For a more detailed installion guide, see [GettingStarted](docs/GettingStarted.md).

 ### Anaconda
 Currently we don't provide pre-build conda packages but the installing of `SaQC`